Florian Picasso: Show at the Villa Californie in Cannes

-On August 11, 2020, Florian Picasso organized a captivating music and light show at Villa La Californie.
-This was an exclusive, 90-minute DJ set live from Pablo Picasso's atelier in his villa in Cannes.
+In August 2020, Florian Picasso organized a music and light show at Villa La Californie.
+This was a 90-minute DJ set live from Pablo Picasso's atelier in his villa in Cannes.
 The backdrop of the performance was recreated to showcase the atelier as it was when Pablo lived and worked in it.
 In addition, Vietnamese/French painter and graffiti artist Cyril Kongo will paint a custom piece live throughout the stream.
 After the show, Kongo's work was auctioned off to buyers.
 Proceeds were directed to Vietnam's Quang Chau Foundation Orphanage.
 The presentation involved the efforts of over 25 individuals who worked diligently for a period of four months.
 Florian expressed that turning the entire house into a moving piece of art felt like the right way to pay tribute to what this place represents and the history it has.
 "My team and I put a lot of work into this show and the response has been absolutely amazing so far.", said Florian.